OpenADMET/openadmet-toolkit/README.md

 ## NOTE:

-This repo is under very active development, we make no guarantees about the stability or correctness.
+This repo is under very active development, we make no guarantees about stability or correctness.

 ## Getting started